IT008-2025-Nhom20/ImageAutomate/docs/SaveBlock.md

 # FR-SAV-001: Save Image Block

 ## Description
-The Save Block outputs the processed image to disk or to an in-memory stream.
+The Save Block outputs the processed image to disk.
 Supports all ImageSharp encoders and handles directory validation and overwrite rules.

 ---